-Reserves are established (or credit is taken) for tax on unrealised gains (or losses) for linked business as part of the technical provisions.
+Reserves are established (or credit is taken) for tax on unrealised gains (or losses) for unit-linked and with-profits business as part of the technical provisions.

 Options and guarantees

 The most material options and guarantees are in the Group's UK with-profits funds.
 The valuation methodology for these is covered in section (a) above.